Sacramento Gas Basin Dempsey Gas Project

-The principal technical risk for the larger, deeper reservoir targets is considered by Bombora to be reservoir quality.
+The principal technical risk for the larger, deeper reservoir targets is considered by Pancontinental to be reservoir quality.

-Bombora believes that the chance of encountering gas at the shallow levels is very high with some risk that the reservoirs are not separated from existing producers and have been depleted.
-At the deeper target levels Bombora assesses the chance of discovering gas at up to 40%, which is high by industry standards for exploration targets.
+Pancontinental believes that the chance of encountering gas at the shallow levels is very high with some risk that the reservoirs are not separated from existing producers and have been depleted.
+At the deeper target levels Pancontinental assesses the chance of discovering gas at up to 40%, which is high by industry standards for exploration targets.

 Due to the strong local gas market and ready access to producing infrastructure, if gas resources in the range estimated are discovered then a commercial development at Dempsey is virtually certain.